kubestellar/kubestellar/space-framework/docs/space-framework.md

 When the pSpace is deleted the SM deletes the corresponding Space object.

 **Creation & Deletion flow of managed Spaces**
 The SM sets the status of the Space according to the actual status of the pSpace.
-When a space is created a creation command is sent to the space provider and the state of the the Space is set to `Initializing`.
+When a space is created a creation command is sent to the space provider and the state of the Space is set to `Initializing`.
 Only when the pSpace is becoming available (each space provider validate this in its own way) the SM sets the Space state to `Ready`.
 The SM uses finalizers for the space deletion flow - the Space object is not removed until the corresponding pSpace is deleted by the space provider.

 ## Examples